 The London property market has faced some turbulent times in recent years, leading many to question the reliability of property investment in the capital.
-Turn back time, however, and you’ll see that London was once praised for its property market, with the high demand and growing house prices London offered, many people began to seek a buy to let property for sale in London.
+Turn back time, however, and you’ll see that London was once praised for its property market.
+With the high demand and growing house prices London offered, many people began to seek a buy to let property for sale in London.

 In this property investment guide to London, we’ll explore how London’s buy to let market has changed over time along with looking at the best area for property investment in London today, London property market forecast predictions and how these tie into overall UK house price growth, and what house price predictions for London mean for your future UK property ventures.

 The History of the London Property Market: How Have London Property Prices Changed?

 The capital of England and a major tourist spot for visitors from around the world, London plays a huge part in not just the UK economy but the global economy too.
 London has long been a main point of interest when it comes to the UK housing market, attracting property investors from around the globe.

 The London Property Market in the 1990s

 Back in the 1990s, savvy investors snapped up properties in some of the most coveted London locations, many of whom were unbeknown to how central London property prices would grow by the 2000s.

 In a feature by the Guardian in 2016, interviews were published with a range of people who purchased London real estate back in the ’90s and saw their property values grow.
 In one case, a man purchased a central London apartment for £218,000 in 1996, which was valued at a whopping £1.5 million by the end of 2015.
 In another, a Victorian terraced house was bought for £80,000 in Oxford and was valued at at least £525,000 by late 2015.